Farhad-n/MultiGPU_Study/README.md

 # MultiGPU_Study
 Build a Deep Learning (DL) Server and Test
 ## Farhad Navid
-This post has a recipe for building a DL server With some tidbits on the choices.
+This is a different report, The purpose was to build a DL server to continue the journey in ML and DL utilizing the model and data parralilisems.
+A recipe for building a DL server is included and the programs used to validate the framework version installed on the server.
+The main Point was to explore the Data parralisem as a starter.

 ### Part List
 * Motherboard: Z10PE-08WS.
 * CPU: Xeon E5 V4 2620.